wp-plugins/admin-bar-button/readme.txt

 = 2.2 =
 * New option to choose which action upon the Admin Bar Button shows the Admin Bar; Click and hover, click, or hover
+* The Admin Bar Button can now be positioned bottom left and bottom right, as well as top left and top right
+* The animation of the Admin Bar Button and the Admin Bar being shown/hidden is now optional
+* Contextual help added to the settings page
+* Added a 'Restore Defaults' button

+*Please visit the [FAQ tab](http://wordpress.org/plugins/admin-bar-button/faq/ "Admin Bar Button &raquo; "FAQ") if you have questions about the latest features.*

 = 2.1.1 =
 * Fix error where sometimes the space originally ocupied by the admin bar was still being added to the page